 Turn Off “Read” Receipts for iMessage

-This works on any iOS device including the iPhone, iPad, and iPod:
+This works to disable (or re-enable) the sending of read receipts within Messages app on any iOS device, including the iPhone, iPad, and iPod:

-Sent messages will no longer show “Read” to the sender, and instead they will now appear as “Delivered”.
-The before and after looks like this in an iMessage conversation:
+Sent messages will no longer show “Read” to the sender, and instead they will now appear as “Delivered”, this is what a before and after looks like with an iMessage conversation:

 Read Receipts can also be turned off for the Mac iMessage client if desired.

 You can re-enable the Read receipts at any time with iOS by going back into Settings > Messages > and flipping Read Receipts back to ON.